Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Introduction

-However, for several multiscale applications, purely data-driven forecast models suffer from a common limitation that degrades their performance in comparison with physics-based solvers.
+However, purely data-driven forecast models suffer from a common limitation that degrades their performance in comparison with physics-based solvers.
 This pertains to an inability to capture the information at smaller scales in the spatial domain of the dynamical system \citep{bonavita2024some,olivetti2024data,pasche2025validating,mahesh2024huge}.
-In the spectral space, these refer to the energy associated at higher wavenumbers.
-Consequently, data-driven models may be over or under-dissipative during autoregressive predictions which eventually cause a significant disagreement with ground-truth and in worse-case scenarios, leading to completely non-physical behavior \citep{chattopadhyay2023long}.
+In the spectral space, these refer to the energy associated with higher wavenumbers.
+Consequently, data-driven models may be over or under-dissipative during autoregressive predictions, which eventually cause a significant disagreement with ground-truth and in worse-case scenarios, leading to completely non-physical behavior \citep{chattopadhyay2023long}.
 These errors are commonly understood to be caused by so-called \textit{spectral biases} \citep{rahaman2019spectral}, defined by the tendency of a neural network trained on a typical mean-squared-error loss function to optimize the larger wavenumbers first while training.
-This phenomena has been observed across a variety of architectures like generative adversarial networks \citep{schwarz2021frequency,chen2021ssd}, transformers \citep{bhattamishra2022simplicity}, state space models \citep{yu2024tuning}, physics-informed neural networks \citep{chai2024overcoming}, Kolmogorov-Arnold networks \citep{wang2024expressiveness}, etc. The mathematical relation to spectral biases is presented later in this manuscript.
+This phenomenon has been observed across a variety of neural network architectures, across differing applications, like generative adversarial networks \citep{schwarz2021frequency,chen2021ssd}, transformers \citep{bhattamishra2022simplicity}, state space models \citep{yu2024tuning}, physics-informed neural networks \citep{chai2024overcoming}, Kolmogorov-Arnold networks \citep{wang2024expressiveness}, etc.